bahramiramazan/offset_similarity/README.md

 ### Trained Models

-- Training the models  Mini-RelBERT, EqualProbR, Sameconcept, similarOffset
+- Training the each of the models : Mini-RelBERT, EqualProbR, Sameconcept, similarOffset

 ---
 > 1. Mini-RelBERT